robertoz-01/blood-tests-extractor/README.md

 ```shell
 uvicorn src.http_api.main:app --reload
 ```

+The code is formatted using `black`.
+Either configure the IDE to use it or run `black src/ tests/`.

 ## TODO
 * Recognise the language first.
 In this way analysis name, decimal numbers, unit measure can be recognized more accurately.